 There are new distractions and temptations to block out, different kinds of pulls on your time, communication and boundaries to be established with family members as well as colleagues.
 There are daily adjustments such as having no commute or need to dress for the office.
 (These are often positives but they are changes to routine none the less and I know from experience, they can impact on mindset and behaviour.)

-In The Homeworker magazine, corporate employee, James Edmondson talked openly about his initial scepticism about working from home, admitting to “raising an eyebrow” when a colleague had the WFH acronym blocked into their calendar.
+In The Homeworker magazine, volume 1, corporate employee, James Edmondson talked openly about his initial scepticism about working from home, admitting to “raising an eyebrow” when a colleague had the WFH acronym blocked into their calendar.
 I am sure he is not alone with his initial reaction being that this was the acronym for: stay at home, watch TV and get on with a few domestic chores.
 However, when he began to adopt flexible working himself, he described the “low-level anxiety” he felt at not being logged on and answering emails instantly.
 This feeling that you have to go over and above when not physically in the office and the stress of trying to constantly prove yourself and stay connected is one shared by many.

 Work from home challenges